Why should pintos get all the love? Refried black beans have a dense flavor & beautifully creamy texture.

 When I was in Ann Arbor, Michigan recently, I had brunch at the Detroit Street Filling Station.
 Part of my breakfast was a pile of refried black beans.

-At home, I always make vegan refried beans using pinto beans.
+At home, I always make vegan refried beans using pintos.
 But I had to stop and ask myself why.

 (If you prefer oil-free recipes, you could easily sauté the onions & garlic in a little water instead of oil.
 Then it would be completely oil-free.)

-When only a couple Tablespoons of water are left in the pan, it’s time to mash the beans.
+When only a couple Tablespoons of water are left in the pan, it’s mash them.

 You don’t need to physically measure how much liquid is left.
 Just use your best judgment by eyeballing it.